b-illy/html5-tetris/README.md

 # html5-tetris
-tetris clone in javascript using html5 canvas (W.I.P)
+tetris clone in javascript using html5 canvas (still a work in progress)

 ## features
 - all original tetris pieces (random colours)